therajibhossain/gw-db-backup/readme.txt

 1. Upload the zip file and unzip it in the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to `Settings > WP Booster` and enable the options that you need.
+1. Go to `Settings > GW Backup` and enable the options that you need.

 == Frequently Asked Questions ==